Existing agents, novel agents, or transplantation for high-risk MDS

 Bart L Scott

-The decision algorithm for treatment of advanced myelodysplastic syndrome (MDS) (intermediate- to very high-risk by the revised International Prognostic Scoring System [IPSS-R]) is complex.
+The decision algorithm for treatment of advanced myelodysplastic syndrome (MDS) (intermediate- to very high-risk by the revised International Prognostic Scoring System: A system that turns patient data into a score.
+The score tells how quickly a myelodysplastic syndrome (MDS) case is progressing and helps predict what may happen with the patient's MDS in the future.
+Also called IPSS.
+[IPSS-R]) is complex.
 Often, the appropriate choice is unknown and not currently addressed by available clinical evidence.
 Although allogeneic hematopoietic cell transplantation (alloHCT) is curative for some patients with MDS, there is a concurrent high risk of mortality and morbidity.
 Alternatively, although hypomethylating agents (HMAs) have low toxicity, they are not thought to be curative, with a median increase in overall survival of only 9 months.
 Initial attempts to improve outcomes with HMAs through addition of novel agents failed, but there is hope that newer combination strategies will improve outcomes.
 Challenging clinical questions include who should be considered for alloHCT, appropriate timing and preparation for alloHCT, and appropriate therapeutic choices for patients who are not candidates for alloHCT.
 Given the interplay between alloHCT and non-alloHCT approaches, a unified coordinated approach is optimal for patients with advanced MDS.
-When possible, patients with advanced MDS should be encouraged to enroll into clinical trials that include alloHCT and non-alloHCT approaches.
+When possible, patients with advanced MDS should be encouraged to enroll into clinical trials: Clinical research is at the heart of all medical advances, identifying new ways to prevent, detect or treat disease.
+If you have a bone marrow failure disease, you may want to consider taking part in a clinical trial, also called a research study.
+Understanding Clinical Trials Clinical… that include alloHCT and non-alloHCT approaches.